Visyond/website-hugo/site/content/solutions/create-charts.md

     - learnMore:
       descr: >-
-        Use the familiar syntax of Excel — including dynamic arrays and XLOOKUPs — and quickly create interactive visualizations and online calculators for your team.
+        Use the familiar syntax and formulas of Excel and quickly create interactive visualizations and online calculators for your team.
       video: '/video/Create, Compare and Analyze Scenarios On-the-fly - Visyond.mp4'
       videoPoster: '/video/grid_thumbnail.jpg'
       title: 'Keep the flexibility of a spreadsheet'